-One risk that you should keep in mind when investing in crypto loans is the risk that the P2P crypto platform will default and vanish with your money.
-In short, the risk that a crypto platform is a scam.
+One risk that you should keep in mind when investing in crypto loans is the risk that the crypto lending platform will default and vanish with your money.
+In short, the risk that a crypto lending platform is a scam.

 We have encountered scams within the P2P lending industry before and have created a list of red flags that can potentially expose fraudulent platforms.

-Even simple due diligence questions aren’t being addressed on many crypto P2P platforms.
+Even simple due diligence questions aren’t being addressed by the best crypto lending platforms.

-All you’ll find on the P2P crypto platform is marketing copy and a few claims about licenses and collaboration with prominent companies that aren’t backed by any official data.
+All you’ll find on the crypto lending platform is marketing copy and a few claims about licenses and collaboration with prominent companies that aren’t backed by any official data.